Elearnmarkets - Financial Market Learning

 Women reach other women in different ways

 This point focuses on how women empowerment and financial planning and financial decision making are related to each other.
 The influence that a woman can have on any other woman is more powerful than a man.
 It is because a woman can understand the mindset of another woman more easily.
 I am sure you must have heard of Amul.
 It focuses on women empowerment by associating itself with approximately 36 lakh women dairy farmers.
 Most women in Gujarat are financially independent because of the dairy-related activities and their association with Amul.
-As more and more women of our country are taking active part in financial decisions making and financial planning, there is a need to build a foundation of trust among them so that all other women who aspire to manage their home finance can do it without any difficulty.
+As more and more women of our country are taking active part in financial decisions making and financial planning, there is a need to build a foundation of trust among them so that all other women who aspire to manage their home finance and being the financial advisor of their house can do it without any difficulty.

 Trust is the foundation for everything